sunny-Codes/SAME/README.md

 --data_dir      [data_dir]

-*Note: There are also many parameters you can choose for motion matching; you may tune according to your own taste or depending on the motion dataset/control logic.
+*Note: There are also many parameters you can choose for motion matching; you may tune according to the motion dataset, control logic, and your taste for performance.
 ```

 <details>